Violence Against Women

 sexual harassment, sexually abused teenagers, USM

-This study describes adolescents' experiences with sexual harassment while working part-time and attending high school.
+This study by Dr. Susan Fineran, Professor Emerita, University of Southern Maine, describes adolescents' experiences with sexual harassment while working part-time and attending high school.
 In a sample of 712 high school students, 35% of the 332 students who work part-time report experiencing sexual harassment (63% girls, 37% boys).
 Results revealed that there are differences in the experience of sexual harassment by gender, work relationship, and emotional reaction.
 Students experienced harassment from supervisors (19%), coworkers (61%), and unidentified others at work (18%).
 Girls reported being significantly more upset and threatened by the sexual harassment they experienced at work than boys reported.

 Fineran, S. (2002).
 Adolescents at Work: Gender Issues and Sexual Harassment.
 Violence Against Women, 8(8), 953 - 967.